Ukraine crisis: EU agrees to Russia sanctions package | DW | 22.02.2022

 EU leaders have "unanimously agreed" a list of measures against Russia over its recognition of Ukrainian separatist regions and deployment of troops.

-The presidents of the European Commission and European Council confirmed a draft of sanctions targeting Russia was be formally tabled Tuesday.
-Later, French Foreign Minister Yves Le Drian said the sanctions had been "unanimously agreed to" the the proposal.
+French Foreign Minister Jean-Yves Le Drian confirmed on Tuesday that EU sanctions against Russia had been "unanimously agreed to" by the bloc's top diplomats.

+EU foreign affairs chief Josep Borrell said the raft of penalites "will hurt Russia, and it will hurt a lot.''

-The measures will now be formally approve as part of the EU's response to Russian President Vladimir Putin's recognition of two breakaway regions in eastern Ukraine.
+The measures will now be formally approved by Brussels as part of the EU's response to Russian President Vladimir Putin's recognition of two breakaway regions in eastern Ukraine.

 Putin's announcement on Monday was followed by his signature on a decree on the deployment of Russian troops to Donetsk and Luhansk, which he called "peacekeepers."
 The move drew international condemnation.